 The recommended trail starts at Aspen Grove, along the Alpine Loop Road.
 Several trails start here so pay attention to the signs.
 The Stewart Fall trail is easy to find.
 It is wide and well maintained.
 Parking at Aspen Grove requires an entry fee of $6 for a three-day pass, which is paid at a tollbooth on the Alpine Scenic Loop.

 BASE OF FALLS

 From Aspen Grove, the trail meanders southwest to the ridge above the falls, providing fantastic viewpoints all along the way.
 From the ridge you can clearly see the falls.
 But don't stop there.
 Follow the steep trail down the ridge to the base of the falls.
 On a hot summer day it is fun to get right into the waterfall spray.
 It is ice cold and feels great.

 Guests at Sundance Resort can hike to the waterfall via a shorter trail from the chalets.
 Ask directions to ascertain the route from where you will be staying.
 Parking is free at the Sundance Ski Area and lift tickets to Ray’s Summit can be purchased at the resort.
-Adults are $22 and children 6-12 are $20.
+As of 2021, adults are $22 and children 6-12 are $20.
 Children five and under ride for free.